Hikawa Maru Monogatari: Release

 Hikawa Maru Monogatari had a VIP screening at Meiji Yasuda Life Hall in Shinjuku, Tokyo on July 24, 2015, and was released in Japan on August 22.
 That year marked the 85th anniversary of the ship's maiden voyage.
 Mushi Production planned to screen the film in community centers, schools, and overseas beyond October 2015 for the next three years, with the goal to reach one million viewers.
 The film had its international premiere at the Asian Film Festival of Dallas in July 2016.

 Reception

 Nick Askam gave Hikawa Maru Monogatari a score of 7 out of 10 for Selig Film News, feeling that the film was "better than average and I'll try my hardest to see it again".
-Askam praised the relationship between the characters, particularly of Jirō with his father, a kid from his hometown, and the actual Hikawa Maru itself.
+Askam praised the relationship between the characters, particularly of Jirō with his father, a child from his hometown, and the actual Hikawa Maru itself.
 As for the animation, he described it as "fantastic" and felt that it looked "hyper-realistic".
 However, Askam felt the film should feature non-fictional characters whom he could get behind, stating that it was "just something that takes me out of it and makes me focus on the time period"; this was also the same issue he had with the film Beasts of No Nation.